 ALSO.
 When I was out in the PNW with my Pal the other week I was telling her how I was working on a cornbread recipe for the blog.
 Then while we were at Whole Foods later, we caught someone in the bulk bin aisle shopping for ingredients for… You guessed it!
 A vegan gluten-free cornbread.

 We struck up a conversation with the woman, hence we why knew what she was shopping for, so obviously a sign I needed to follow through with a vegan gluten-free cornbread.

 So here we are!
-It took me a couple tries but I am happy with the result.
 I feel like people get pretty particular about cornbread (or maybe just me?) so I hope you like my version.

 Vegan Gluten-Free Cornbread

 - flaxseed meal + water

 - apple cider vinegar

 - all-purpose gluten-free flour blend (or whole wheat white)

 - baking powder

 - granulated sugar